marcthird128/marcthird128/README.md

-**👋 Hi, I’m @marcthird128**
+**marcthird128**

-I am a self-taught developer and I mostly do the HTML/CSS/JS thing but I am also decent at C++ and I am learning Java.
+I am a self-taught developer and I mostly make static web pages thing but I am also decent at C and C++ and I am learning Java.
-I have had a LOT of experience making basic video games and random example websites for like 5 years, I have this old PC loaded with them. maybe I'll upload them later.
+I have alot of experience making 2D games and web apps.

 **What I'm learning**